Your source for fun, free games-services-software

 Your browser favorites icon will work in all modern browsers, it will be shown next to your web address in the address bar instead of the default browser icon.

-Your new free favorites icon will also be saved as the display icon when a user bookmarks or adds your site to their favorites in Internet Explorer proceed with the free favorites icon tutorial below.
+Your new free favorites icon will also be saved as the display icon when a user bookmarks or adds your site to their favorites in Internet Explorer proceed with the following free favorites icon tutorial.

 Here is our favorites icon shown as an example: